-Frazer, an Independent, was the delegate from the Virgin Islands and was an Independent.
+Frazer was the delegate from the Virgin Islands and was an Independent.
 He served from 1995 to 1996.

 Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Frazer can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Frazer is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Frazer sponsored and cosponsored.
 See full analysis methodology.

 Frazer sponsored bills primarily in these issue areas:

 Some of Frazer’s most recently sponsored bills include...

 - H.R.
 4115 (104th): Residential Windstorm Insurance Plan Act of 1996

 - H.R.
 3634 (104th): Virgin Islands Organic Revision Act of 1996